How do you win friends and influence people? Carnegie’s lessons are as bold and plain as tablets of stone

 Thinking of Vernacular prose & Dale Carnegie

 I won’t waste your time with a rundown of what “How to Win Friends and Influence People” is about.
-With over 15 million copies sold, and with a very self-explanatory title, I think you all get it.
-For the rare person who may not know what this book is about, here’s a succinct description: in 1930s vernacular prose, Dale Carnegie explains that by appealing to the other person’s highest ideals, remembering the other person’s name, letting the other person do most of the talking, speaking in terms of the other person’s interests, allowing the other to save face, by “throwing down a challenge,” etc., you can make a friend out of just about anyone.
-The advice is largely sound, but I think the reader should keep in mind the context within which this book was written.
+With over 15 million copies sold and a very self-explanatory title, I think you all get it.
+For the rare person who may not know what this book is about, here is a succinct description: in 1930s vernacular prose, Dale Carnegie explains that by appealing to the other person’s highest ideals, remembering the other person’s name, letting the other person do most of the talking, speaking in terms of the other person’s interests, allowing the other to save face, by “launching down a challenge,” etc. you can make a friend out of just about anyone.
+The advice is mainly sound, but I think the reader should keep in mind the context within which this book was written.